 - Blue Acrylic Paint

 How to Make a Hammerhead Shark Magnet:

-Start by painting your clothespin blue.
-Don’t worry so much about the one of the sides cause this will be the bottom and will be covered by foam paper anyway.
+Now paint your clothespin blue.
+Don’t worry so much about one of the sides cause this will be the bottom and will be covered by foam paper anyway.
 Try to get inside parts painted the best you can.
 You may need to apply a few coats until it looks correct.
 Let dry and set aside.

-Now use a pencil and draw the shark body shapes onto the blue foam paper.
-Before you start be sure to keep them to scale when compared to the clothes pin, which will be the mouth and the front part of the body.
-Draw the following three parts: The first piece will be a shape that will be the body and tail including the front fins, the back fins, and tail fin.
+Here comes the fun part: After cutting the printable into pieces, use a pencil to trace the shark body shapes onto the blue foam paper.
+Before you start be sure to keep them to scale when compared to the clothespin, which will be the mouth and the front part of the body.
+The first piece will be a shape that will be the body and tail including the front fins, the back fins, and tail fin.
 The second piece will be an oval that will be the front part of the head and body but on one end of an oval draw the hammer shape for the head.
 The final piece will be the dorsal fin.
 Now, cut out all pieces.